tigergraph/ecosys/demos/guru_scripts/docker/README.md

        gadmin status #should see all services are up. gsql #start the gsql shell.
 Congratulations, you have started tigergraph!

    You are ready to go!
+Try the [sample financial data](https://github.com/tigergraph/ecosys/blob/master/demos/guru_scripts/docker/tutorial/4.x/README.md)

 Pull Pre-built TigerGraph Docker Image And Run It As A Server
 ================================================================